hard on this. We have to get it right. It's really cool and fun. I think I want to do this work when I grow up.

 St. Catherine University is one of the first colleges or universities in the nation to apply a professional development school model to STEM elementary education.
 We got started in 2005 with a generous grant from the Jeffers Foundation and additional support from the H.B.
 Fuller, Xcel and CenturyLink (formerly Qwest) foundations.

 St. Catherine, in this same time frame, was examining ways to better prepare our students for student teaching.
 We wanted to reduce the time spent getting acclimated to the elementary school environment – classroom management, daily schedules, supplies, curriculum materials – and maximize time spent in the practice of teaching – planning lessons, leading learning activities, assessing the results and planning for improvement.
 Plus, we wanted to place more emphasis on the development of STEM teaching skills.

-Enter the PDS model, funding for the development of the EcoSTARS program and an enthusiastic, environmentally focused partner school, Jeffers Pond Elementary in the Prior-Lake Savage, Minnesota, school district.
+Enter the CCS model, funding for the development of the EcoSTARS program and an enthusiastic, environmentally focused partner school, Jeffers Pond Elementary in the Prior-Lake Savage, Minnesota, school district.